7 Tips for Writing a Client Report (with Sample Report)

 1. Agree on Timing and Content

 Establish report timing and content at the start of your client engagement.
-Every engagement will be different, but it is important to communicate effectively with your client from start to finish.
-For long-term projects, your client may prefer a monthly phone call, weekly email summaries, and a quarterly report.
+Every engagement will be different, but it’s important to communicate effectively with your client from start to finish.
+For long-term projects, your client may prefer a monthly phone call, weekly email summaries, or a quarterly report.
 Some clients may want a short weekly report and a more comprehensive monthly report.
-Establish the frequency, method, and detail of communications upfront.
+Establish the frequency, method, and details of your communications upfront.

 2. Write a Strong Summary

 Even with an initial agreement, some clients—particularly senior-level managers—may not have time to read the entire report.
-Use an “executive summary” format that can easily stand alone to communicate the significant parts of the report, including hard data.
+Consider an “executive summary” format that can easily communicate the significant parts of the report, including hard data.
+This format should be able to stand alone, providing a clear and concise overview for readers.

 3. Maximize Readability